dennisjackson/trust-negotiation-comments/concerns-and-risks.md

 As well as losing this ratcheting effect between browsers, we would also lose the ratcheting effect that browsers exert on the wider TLS ecosystem, where browser security innovations and policies have 'trickled down' to other types of TLS clients.
 For example, in a world with ubiquitous Trust Expressions, there would have been much less pressure from browsers for device manufacturers to migrate away from the use of SHA-1 signatures.
 Instead, device manufacturers could continue using an old root store version (or adopt their own root store label) indefinitely, this is worse for security and worse for website operators who have to handle the increased fragmentation in requirements.

-Worse, the utility of Trust Expressions is maximized when trust labels are extremely granular (mapping 1:1 onto client certificate validation behaviour), but this also maximizes the complexity and fragmentation challenges for website operators and CAs.
+As a compounding factor, the utility of Trust Expressions is maximized when trust labels are extremely granular (mapping 1:1 onto client certificate validation behaviour), but this also maximizes the complexity and fragmentation challenges for website operators and CAs.

 ## Root Programs and Mass Surveillance